Almarch/pygotchi/README.md

 ## ⚖️ License

-This work is licensed under GPL-2.0 license.
+This work is licensed under GPL-2.0.

 All graphical resources come from the extraordinarily rich Tamagotchi [fandom](https://tamagotchi.fandom.com/wiki/Tamagotchi_(1996_Pet)).